 Submitting data to the UCSC Cell Browser

-At this time, we are happy to host pretty much any single-cell dataset, regardless of the library prepartion (10x, Smart-seq2, etc), organism (human, mouse, zebrafish, etc), or analysis method (Seurat, Scanpy, Monocle, etc).
+At this time, we are happy to host pretty much any single-cell dataset, regardless of the library preparation (10x, Smart-seq2, etc), organism (human, mouse, zebrafish, etc), or analysis method (Seurat, Scanpy, Monocle, etc).
+We can even display spatial data.

 A cell browser requires at minimum three things: